stewpend0us/csim2/README.md

     M*xdotdot + C*xdot + K*x = F

-I've used `dot` to indcate a time derivative of `x` so `xdot` is the first derivative of position (velocity) and `xdotdot` is the seccond derivative of position (acceleration).
+I've used `dot` to indcate a time derivative so `xdot` is the first derivative of position (velocity) and `xdotdot` is the seccond derivative of position (acceleration).

 In csim2 the differential equation is defined by the *physics* function for a block.
 The physics function calculates the state derivative as a function of state, input, and time.

 What are the state derivative and state?
+Start by identifying the highest and lowest order derivatives of x that appear in the differential equation.
+In our case the highest is `xdotdot` and the lowest is `x`.
+That means that `xdotdot` is definitely a state derivative and `x` is definitely a state.
+Everything in-between `xdotdot` and `x` are both state derivatives *and* states.

+     state
+    derivative        state
+    [ xdotdot ]  ->  [ xdot ]
+	[ xdot    ]  ->  [ x    ]

-The unsatisfying answer is: the state derivative is the derivative of the state.
-Now we just need to figure out what the state is.
+If it was confusing before hopefully now it's obvious why the state derivative is called the state derivative.
+It's simply the derivative of the state!

+Notice how `xdot` appears in both the state and state derivative.
+This isn't a problem but calling them the same thing can get messy.
+I fix this by prefixing the state derivative with a `d` instead of a suffix of `dot`.
+They have the same meaning but it allows me to easily identify the state derivative versus the state.

+     state
+    derivative        state
+    [ dxdot   ]  ->  [ xdot ]
+	[ dx      ]  ->  [ x    ]

-Back to the example.
-Let's solve our equation for the highest order derivative that shows up:
+Now back to the example.
+In the physics function we need to calculate the state derivative.
+So let solve our differential equation for the highest order derivative of x:

     xdotdot = (F - C*xdot - K*x)/M

-I'm tempted to say that "x and all of its derivatives that show up on the right hand side are the state" which is true in this case but they don't actually have to show up to be a part of the state.
-If C were zero you could cross C\*xdot out of the equation but xdot would still need to be a part of the state.
-Another way to say it might be "x and all of its derivatives less than the highest order derivative are the state".
-This one is better and it would always work but it's not always nececary to keep x *and* all of its derivatives.
-If K were zero and you weren't interested in knowing the position of the mass you don't have to keep x as part of the state.

-In our example x and xdot show up so our system has two states (and two state derivatives).
-This could be implemented in a physics function something like this:
+All that's left is to implement the physics function.
+It will look something like this:

-    // deconstruct the state vector into each state double x = state[0];
+    // deconstruct the state vector into each state double xdot = state[0];
-    double xdot = state[1];
+	double x =	  state[1];
-    // calculate the derivative of each state dstate[0] = xdot; // dx = xdot
+	// deconstruct the state derivative vector into each state derivative double * dxdot = &dstate[0];
+	double * dx =	 &dstate[1];
+    // calculate each state derivative
-    dstate[1] = (F - C*xdot - K*x)/M; // dxdot = xdotdot = (F - C*xdot - K*x)/M
+    *dx = xdot; // this is why I use the naming convention otherwise both variables would have the same name *dxdot = (F - C*xdot - K*x) / M;

-I this example the first state derivative is trivial. x and xdot are provided in the state vector.
-That means our state derivative will be dx (derivative of x) and dxdot (derivative of xdot).
-The derivative of x is just xdot and the derivative of xdot is the acceleration we solved for above.

-One thing that helps me distinguish between the state derivative and the state is I always put the word `dot` after the variable when I'm talking about the state and I always put the letter `d` before the variable when I'm talking about the state derivative.
-It can be tempting to name both the state and the state derivative `xdot` for example but this gets confusing quickly.

 ## blocks
 Blocks are the part of block diagrams that contain all of the dynamics.
 Connections